firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 author-img: annalee-flower-horne.jpg
 author-bio: |
   [Annalee Flower Horne](http://www.flowerhorne.com) is a science fiction writer and web developer from Washington, DC.
 Her fiction has previously appeared in _The Magazine of Fantasy and Science Fiction_, _Mothership Zeta_, and the _Futurescapes Anthology_, where she won first place in the Futurescapes Writing Contest.
 She co-edits feminist geek culture blog _The Bias_.
+art: carborundum-dev-null.png
+caption: "Two girls sit on the floor of a living room.
+They each have a laptop-like device.
+One of them rocks a brace and a cane.
+Behind them is a liquor cabinet which is locked—for now!"
+artist: Michelle Wong
+artist-img: michelle-wong.jpg
+artist-bio: |
+  Michelle Wong is a comic artist from Hong Kong.
+She likes horror, video games and good food.
+Her clients include: IDW, Action Lab, BOOM!
+Studios.
 proofread: true
 ---